Heroin is an opiate that is highly addictive, which can often times lead to overdoses that cause slow and shallow breathing, coma, or death.

 People use heroin for the purpose of getting “high”.
 After injection, snorting, or smoking, heroin connects to molecules in the central nervous system, which are called opioid receptors.
 Located throughout the body, opioid receptors manage perceptions of pain, pleasure, blood pressure, and breathing.
 Heroin, along with other opiates, essentially deadens pain and acts like powerful endorphins during this high.

 The high can depend on the way the drug is administered.
 Most users experience a surge of euphoria, which is often called a “rush”.
-This is experienced with dry mouth, flushed skin, the sense of limbs feeling heavy, and poor mental functioning.
+This is experienced with dry mouth, flushed skin, the sense of limbs feeling heavy and poor mental functioning.
 This rush usually lasts only one to two minutes.
 Users who inject the drug usually go “on the nod”, which is a state of wakeful and drowsy.
 Users might also experience a time of a drowsy or distance from the world, which can sometimes last between four and five hours.

 So why do people get addicted to drugs like heroin?
 Due to the extreme euphoric sense that users experience, the short high is often why heroin addicts keep using the drug.
 Heroin is extremely addictive because it enters the brain so quickly.
 When heroin enters the body, it is converted into morphine and binds to opioid receptors allowing the user to experience the high.
 Because of this, even a single dose of heroin can start an addiction.

-Heroin users have reported feeling extreme sense of pleasure when using heroin.
+Heroin users have reported feeling an extreme sense of pleasure when using heroin.
 When injected, users can begin feeling the high within seconds where heroin starts to take over the brain.

-With the increase of heroin usage, heroin has been perceived as a “fashionable” drug and has become easy to buy on the street.
+With the increase in heroin usage, heroin has been perceived as a “fashionable” drug and has become easy to buy on the street.
 This combined with the extreme effects it has with the brain causes extreme addiction.

 An Introduction to the Drug – Heroin